 With digital art, anything is possible.
-Whether you're learning how to draw using Photoshop tutorials or you're already a digital pro, master your art and you can create anything you can imagine.
-The following artists prove that nothing is out off limits with a humble tablet and some decent software.
+Whether you're still learning how to draw or you're already a digital pro, master your art and you can create anything you can imagine.
+In this article, we've rounded up some of the best digital artists around.
+The following artists prove that nothing is off limits with a humble tablet and some decent digital art software.

 Alyn Spiller is a concept artist and illustrator who specialises in environment art.
 He’s been in the industry for over six years, during which time he has worked with clients such as Cryptozoic Entertainment and Fantasy Flight Games.